phanidora/Spin-up-Splunk-using-Terraform.-/README.md

 ## Prerequisites
 - AWS Free Tier account
+- AWS CLI installed on your local machine
 - Terraform installed on your local machine
 - An AMI ID from Splunk's AWS Marketplace image